EOSIO/Documentation/TechnicalWhitePaper.md

 The goal of LCV is to enable the generation of relatively light-weight proof of existence that can be validated by anyone tracking a relatively light-weight data set.
 In this case the objective is to prove that a particular transaction was included in a particular block and that the block is included in the verified history of a particular blockchain.

 Bitcoin supports validation of transactions assuming all nodes have access to the full history of block headers which amounts to 4MB of block headers per year.
 At 10 transactions per second, a valid proof requires about 512 bytes.
-This works well for a blockchain with a 10 minute block interval, but is no longer "light" for blockchains with a 3 second block interval.
+This works well for a blockchain with a 10 minute block interval, but is no longer "light" for blockchains with a 0.5 second block interval.

 The EOS.IO software enables lightweight proofs for anyone who has any irreversible block header after the point in which the transaction was included.
-Using the hash-linked structure shown below it is possible to prove the existence of any transaction with a proof less than 1024 bytes in size.
-If it is assumed that validating nodes are keeping up with all block headers in the past day (2 MB of data), then proving these transactions will only require proofs 200 bytes long.
+Using the hash-linked structure shown it is possible to prove the existence of any transaction with a proof less than 1024 bytes in size.

+Given any block id for a block in the blockchain, and the headers a trusted irreversible block.
+It is possible to prove that the block is included in the blockchain.
+This proof takes ceil(log2(N)) digests for its path, where N is the number of blocks in the chain.
+Given a digest method of SHA256, you can prove the existence of any block in a chain which contains 100 million blocks in 864 bytes.

 There is little incremental overhead associated with producing blocks with the proper hash-linking to enable these proofs which means there is no reason not to generate blocks this way.